mikallwilsonn/modern-react-redux/README.md

-# Project files for Modern React with Redux course on Udemy
+# modern-react-redux

+This is a repo of various small-to-medium sized React apps for practing and review of React and Redux.